 What is life-sustaining medical treatment?

-Life-sustaining medical treatment is anything mechanical or artificial that sustains, restores, or substitutes for a vital body fiction and would prolong the dying process for a terminally ill patient.
+Life-sustaining medical treatment is anything mechanical or artificial that sustains, restores, or substitutes for a vital body function and would prolong the dying process for a terminally ill patient.
 Examples include: CPR, artificial respiration like a ventilator, dialysis, among others.

 What is a “do not resuscitate” order?